Borealopelta: Paleobiology

 The discovery that Borealopelta possessed camouflage coloration, indicates that it was under threat of predation, despite its large size, and that the armor on its back was primarily used for defensive rather than display purposes.
 Additionally, the spikes of Borealopelta might have had a dual function as defensive weapons and potential display structures useful in attracting mates and in species recognition.
+Borealopelta possessed a removable, flexible keratin layer up to 16 centimetres (6.3 inches) over its bony armor, allowing it to survive forces of over 125,000 joules per square meter.
+Paleontologist Michael Habib stated that the armor may have been used in combat to compete for mates, as it could withstand more force than predators of the time could apply.

 Diet

 Examination of the specimen's stomach contents indicates that ferns were a major part of the animal's diet.
 The fact that ferns made up the majority of Borealopelta's last meal suggested that it was a highly selective feeder.
 Roughly six percent of the stomach contents contained charcoal as well, leading to the conclusion that Borealopelta was feeding in an area that was experiencing regrowth after a recent wildfire.
 Brown and colleagues inferred that the ferns themselves had been halfway through their growing season when ingested, suggesting that the Borealopelta individual ingested them in early or mid-summer, dying only a few hours afterward.
 In 2023, Kalyniuk and colleagues compared the flora of the Gates Formation to the stomach contents of Borealopelta and suggested that type specimen fed on ferns selectively or in a fern-rich area that was recently disturbed.